-The Council implemented agreed revisions to the Investment Policy at its meeting in July 2018.
+At its meeting in July 2019 the Council reviewed the Investment Policy, which it considered remained appropriate and approved for another year.
 The long-term investment objective remains to achieve a total return of inflation (CPI) + 4% coupled with a medium-risk approach with the aim of generating sufficient levels of income and capital growth to enable the real value of grants and the real capital value of the Fund's assets to be at least maintained.

-Investment Parameters were agreed as follows: Equities 65-85%; Property funds 0-20%; Bonds 5-25%; Cash 0-5%; and Alternative Investments 0-10%.
+The Investment Parameters remain as follows: Equities 65-85%; Property funds 0-20%; Bonds 5-25%; Cash 0-5%; and Alternative Investments 0-10%.
 It was also agreed that funds should continue to be invested in line with the Statement of Ethical Investment Policy issued by the Church of England Ethical Investment Advisory Group.